The Path of Destiny

 Snowcrystal readied herself to leap up to the windowsill, but before she could make the jump, a blue glow surrounded her body and she was lifted into the air and through the window space by Arien, who then deposited her on the carpet floor.

 Taking a moment to regain her balance once the glow faded, she shook herself again and looked around.
 The hallway was dark, with no sign of any pokémon.
-She found it hard to recognize anything in the darkness; they hadn't often gone this way on their trips to the library, or at least not the ones where she had come along.
+She found it hard to recognize anything; they hadn't often gone this way on their trips to the library, or at least not the ones where she had come along.

 Knowing time was precious, she sprinted off down the hallway, distancing herself from the others in the direction they'd told her to run.
 The humans knew the layout of the library, and if all went as planned, the ghosts would follow her, and the others would be able to sneak much more easily to the place the secret books were kept.